Azure/aca-dotnet-workshop/docs/aca/05-aca-dapr-pubsubapi/index.md

     Follow this [link](https://learn.microsoft.com/en-us/dotnet/architecture/dapr-for-net-developers/publish-subscribe#how-it-works) to find a detailed diagram of how the consumers will discover and subscribe to those endpoints.

-#### 5. Register Dapr and Subscribe handler at the consumer startup
+#### 5. Register Dapr and Subscribe Handler at the Consumer Startup

 Update below file in **TasksTracker.Processor.Backend.Svc** project.